Fetal Cardiology Program

 A fetal echocardiogram is usually performed during the second or third trimester.
 The test is similar to a regular obstetrical ultrasound but is focused to look at the heart of the baby before he or she is born.
 No special precautions or preparations are required prior to the test, and there are no risks associated with it.
 The test will take approximately one hour depending on the “cooperation” of your baby.
 The examinations are performed in the echocardiography laboratory at the Heart Institute and are immediately interpreted by one of our fetal cardiologists.
 One of the fetal cardiologists will meet with you during or immediately after the test to discuss the results of the fetal echocardiogram.

 If a heart defect is identified, the fetal cardiologist will explain how your baby’s heart disease impacts the pregnancy and what to expect after your baby is born.
 The fetal cardiologist will work closely with your team of doctors (obstetrician, perinatologist, neonatologists, pediatric cardiologists and pediatric cardiothoracic surgeons) to prepare you for delivery and ensure that your baby receives the highest quality cardiac care before and after birth.
+As part of the Fetal Care Program, our Fetal Care Coordinator will work closely with your team of care providers to support and guide you and your family throughout the pregnancy and delivery.

 Meet Our Fetal Cardiologists